Shangrila-VHP/shangrila-vhp/README.md

 We believe that the zen garden will be a valuable feature for our community, promoting mindfulness and a sense of calm.

+## All subsequent updates can be located via the [wiki](https://github.com/Shangrila-VHP/shangrila-vhp/wiki)

+Thank you and please consider sponsoring this project!
+It's much needed around the world and can also help create a lot of quality jobs.
+As well, help improve the human condition!